- North Temperate Lakes (NTL) Long Term Ecological Research (LTER)

 Streams and rivers receive, transport, and transform carbon and nitrogen as water moves from terrestrial to marine environments, and collectively, inland waters ecosystems make larger than expected contributions to global greenhouse gas emissions.
 These gases are derived from the surrounding environment and/or generated in situ via various respiratory pathways.
 We are interested in understanding patterns of methane, carbon dioxide, and nitrous oxide concentrations and fluxes within and among lakes and rivers as well as the controls and consequences of gas production, consumption, and emission.

 These studies have involved a combination of both local studies- such as work by grad students John Crawford (Ph.D.
 2014), Luke Loken (Ph.D.
 2018), Sam Blackburn (M.S.
-2019) and Adam Rexroade (M.S. in progress)- and collaborations with lab alumni Nora Casson, Luke Loken, Sam Oliver as well as colleagues in the U.S., China, and Sweden including Liwei Zhang, Gerard Rocher Ros, and Ryan Sponseller– among many others.
+2019), and Adam Rexroade (M.S.
+2022) – and collaborations with colleagues Trina McMahon, Grace Wilkinson, and Hilary Dugan; lab alumni Nora Casson, Luke Loken and Sam Oliver; and other colleagues in the U.S., China, and Sweden including Liwei Zhang, Gerard Rocher Ros, and Ryan Sponseller– among many others.